CallumHemsley/GRP-08/team.md

 - Boss

 ### Yuyu Hu 16521926 (LEADER)
-- The leader of Modelling&Script
+- The leader of game script(NPC dialogue part)
-- Updated and expanded description of problem
 - Time plan
+- Meeting Details

 ### Minghao Wang 16522066
-- The leader of Script
+- The leader of unity coding
 - Requirements Specification
-- Meeting details/records
+- Final Report part: What we have achieved

 ### Yuhao Chen 16522027
-- The leader of Maintenance
+- The leader of game model design(layout of ui)
 - Record of key implementation decisions, such as programming languages etc.

 ### Jianglun Huang 16522039
-- The leader of Testing
+- The leader of game play script(scroll, quiz)
 - Background information and research

 ### Yuming Zheng 16522094